MattuW4/Gather-Round-Board-Game-Cafe/README.md

 - F01 Navigation bar

 The navigation bar is consistent across all pages, being easy to recognise, find and use.
 It has a logo to the left that takes the user to the homepage and a simple menu, game library and booking link to the right.
 The latter have been developed to be responsive for smaller devices with the home page tab disappearing to accommodate a balanced display.
+The tabs have a hover feature to provide feedback to the user when interacted with and the buttons are framed at smaller screen sizes to indicate their function.

 ![Navbar](documentation/f01-navigation-bar.png)

 - F02, F03, F04, F05, F06 Landing page and hero image

 There is a hero image on the landing page that welcomes the user and clearly states the cafe name.
 The image has been chosen to draw the user in to a shared experience that they might be seeking and identify with.
 It is styled with CSS to slowly zoom in and out as a feature that would engage the user and provide depth to the page.
 There is easily accessible information on the cafe, the opening times (in a table) and location with an embedded google maps link.
 A button internally links the user directly to the booking page as the site intends to provide information to make an informed decision, that decision being for a user to commit their custom and book.
+Within the location information there is an external link that opens in a new window for the website of the complex that the cafe is located in for further information and brand linking.

 ![Hero Landing](documentation/f02-hero-home.png)